-ANNUAL REPORT FY 2009-10, PROGRESS REPORT FY 2010-11 AND STATE PLAN FY 2011-12
+ANNUAL REPORT FY 2010-11, PROGRESS REPORT FY 2011-12 AND STATE PLAN FY 2012-13

-PRIORITY: To increase the statewide awareness and reduce the incidence of underage drinking, underage drinking and driving, and drinking and driving.
+PRIORITY: To increase the statewide awareness and reduce the incidence of underage drinking, underage drinking and driving, and driving.

-BDAP continued to assist the Substance Abuse and Mental Health Services Administration (SAMHSA), in collaboration with the Federal Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD), in supporting national initiatives on underage drinking.
+BDAP continued to assist the Substance Abuse and Mental Health Services Administration (SAMHSA) in supporting national initiatives on underage drinking.